-However, as the Interaction Design Foundation note in their article on the topic, the design process itself is not linear.
+However, as the Interaction Design Foundation notes in their article on the topic, the design process itself is not linear.
 This means that findings in later stages can cause the project team to re-evaluate and return to an earlier stage in the process, armed with new insights or contextual information.

 The Last Word

-In addition, the design thinking approach encourages more ‘outside of the box’ thinking, which can result in more innovative ideas being generated.
+Besides, the design thinking approach encourages more ‘outside of the box’ thinking, which can result in more innovative ideas being generated.
 Moreover, the non-linear nature of the design thinking process itself can be advantageous, allowing project teams to learn as they go, and adapt more freely to new information.